-COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: N/A

 Course Leads to: Level 1 DIT

 Teacher in charge of subject: Mr Patchigalla

 HOLA in charge of subject: Mr Achary

 Digital Technologies is a taster course for students who might be interested in computer programming, computer science, multimedia, web development and digital infrastructure.
-This course is suitable to students who are creative, logical and problem-solvers.
+This course is suitable for students who are creative, logical and problem-solvers.
 They move beyond being users and consumers of digital technologies to become creators of new technologies for authentic users.
-Students will learn computer science concepts like binary, data representation and how to program a Robot, Micro:bit and the basics for developing websites, multimedia and what is inside a PC.
+Students will learn computer science concepts like binary, data representation and how to program a robot, Micro:bit and the basics for developing websites, multimedia and what is inside a PC.
 It leads on to Digital Technologies courses in Year 11-12.
 These classes are going to be held in a normal classroom and students will need to use their own laptops.
-Details on the minimum specifications are listed below.
-All students that take this course must commit to providing a laptop that meets these requirements and also to bringing it fully charged to class each lesson.
-The teacher reserves the right to move the student to another Year 10 subject at any time through the year if the student cannot fulfil these requirements.
+All students that take this course must commit to providing a laptop that meets BYOD requirements and also to bringing it fully charged to class each lesson.